Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Infosec/Incident_response/preperation.md

 #### Preparing The Technology

 * The people and policies set up by the CSIRT would require the backing of tools and solutions to protect and defend their org's technological infrastructure.
-  * Any incident response operation involves the org of devices, systems, and technologies that will facilitate the prevention, detection, and mitigation of any occurrence.
+  * Any IR operation involves the org of devices, systems, and technologies that will facilitate the prevention, detection, and mitigation of any occurrence.
-    * As a result, knowing your technical infrastructure is essential to the incident response process.
+    * As a result, knowing your technical infrastructure is essential to the IR process.

 * Asset Inventory Classification
   * It is crucial to identify high-value assets within the org, together with their technical composition.